Every baby deserves a 'Good Beginning'

 But what about the moms and dads, who instead of wondering about mundane things such as feedings and diaper changes, are plunged into a world of high-tech medical equipment, complicated treatments and, sometimes, an uncertain future for their newborn?

-Enter Good Beginnings, a support group for the 45-bed NICU in the Maxine Dunitz Children's Health Center, on the 4th floor of the medical center.
+Enter Good Beginnings, a free and open to the public support group for the 45-bed NICU in the Maxine Dunitz Children's Health Center, on the 4th floor of the medical center.
 Founded in 1979 by a group of parents, the program offers a range of services to NICU families and caregivers.
 These include emotional, educational and some financial support while babies are still in the hospital and help for families who have brought their babies home.
 The goal of Good Beginnings is to help ease families through an experience that is often frightening and lonely.

 "The reality is, as close and caring as your family and friends are, it's only the NICU families who truly understand what you're going through," said Linda Rosenberg, who has served as parent liaison for the NICU at Cedars-Sinai for the past seven years.